Dukinfield

 Dukinfield is a town in Tameside, Greater Manchester, England, on the south bank of the River Tame opposite Ashton-under-Lyne, 6.3 mi east of Manchester.
-At the 2011 Census, it had a population of 19,306.
+At the 2021 census, the built up area as defined by the Office for National Statistics had a population of 21,155.

-Within the boundaries of the historic county of Cheshire, the town developed as a result of the Industrial Revolution when it became the site of coal mining and cotton manufacturing.
+It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
+The town developed as a result of the Industrial Revolution when it became the site of coal mining and cotton manufacturing.

 History

 Early history

 The earliest evidence of human activity around Dukinfield comes from a collection of four flints from the late Neolithic/early Bronze Age.
 The artifacts were discovered on the site of Dukinfield Hall and have been taken as evidence of a prehistoric settlement on the site.
 There is no further evidence of activity in the area until the Roman period.
 A 3rd century bronze Roman coin, from the reign of Emperor Tetricus I was discovered in the town.

 Dukinfield means "Raven of the Field" and derives from the Old English duce and feld.